 How to Create a Christmas Cookie Board

-Be the talk of Christmas parties to come by showing up with a show-stopping cookie board this year!
+Be the talk of your next event by showing up with a show-stopping cookie board!
 This post has everything you need to know about cookie boards, from choosing treats to where to find them, how to maximize your time if you plan on baking to creating a visually stunning arrangement.

 - Prep Time: 30 minutes